-How to be successful once you have sold your company to a strategic partner:
+How to be successful once you've sold your company to a strategic partner:

-1. Remember it is a partnership; you must work together.
+1. Remember, it's a partnership; you must work together.

 The work isn’t just on you and your team anymore—you have help!
 That might bring a big sigh of relief.
 It did for me.
 Worried about how to hit your sales numbers for next year?
 Good news!
 You have strategic help now.
 Your new unfair advantage is going to really help you beat your competitors and continue your company’s growth.

 2. Decide on your own areas of responsibility, and focus on your strengths.

 You’ve probably been doing things yourself in your startup, not because you were good at it but because it was necessary.
 For me, it was sales and marketing.
 I'm really a product guy and a techie, but I had to focus on sales and marketing in my startup for years because that’s what was needed.
 We didn’t have the right senior leadership to fulfill that role.
 Your new strategic partner will help you find the right talent to take on those roles, and sales and marketing are typically the areas that benefit most from the help provided by a strategic partner.

 In my case, I moved to the CTO role and focused back on the product, industry, and smaller acquisitions that we could make to flesh out our product portfolio.
 We hired a sales guru as President (who then became CEO) and we hired an expert CMO to drive marketing, so those areas were now being handled by industry experts.

 3. Don’t lose the company culture in the process.